 Occupying a historic former post office, the Coos Art Museum exhibits contemporary American art and fine crafts.
 Local and regional artists and themes are often featured, with major maritime painting exhibitions occurring on a regular basis.
 In addition to the art exhibits, an entire gallery of the museum is devoted to Steve Prefontaine, the famous track star from Coos Bay.

 While the Cape Arago Lighthouse is not open to the public, the charming lighthouse can be viewed and photographed from a number of area locations, including a viewpoint along the Cape Arago Highway.

-Located right along Highway 101, The Mill Casino in North Bend offers gambling, entertainment, and dining as well as a waterfront hotel and an RV park.
+Located along Highway 101, The Mill Casino in North Bend offers gambling, entertainment, and dining as well as a waterfront hotel and an RV park.
 Your gaming options include slot machines and table games like blackjack and roulette.
 The on-site nightclub serves as a sports bar, comedy club, and live music venue.
 The Plank House offers dining with a lovely water view.
 A buffet, cafe, lounge, and bakery are also on-site to satisfy your appetite.
 Concerts and special events are scheduled at The Mill Casino throughout the year.

 Shops and Galleries in North Bend and Coos Bay

 Pony Village Mall